Article Types

 Empirical

-The main goal of PHAIR is to publish empirical papers.
-Empirical papers should use accepted methods to analyze data to test hypotheses of relevance to the psychology of human animal intergroup relations (see Authoring Guidelines).
+The main goal is to publish empirical papers.
+Empirical papers should use accepted methods to analyze data to test hypotheses of relevance to the psychology of human animal intergroup relations (see Author Guidelines).
 In most cases, we expect the methods to be quantitative in nature, although we also consider qualitative studies.
 Empirical papers are judged based on their relevance and importance for the field, the quality of the methodology, and the soundness of the conclusions drawn from the study.
 There are three types of empirical papers:

 Replications

-PHAIR welcomes replications of effects important to the psychology of human-animal intergroup relations.
+We welcome replications of effects important to the psychology of human-animal intergroup relations.
 This includes direct replications, in which a previous finding is replicated using the same methods, to the degree possible, and conceptual replications, in which a previous finding is replicated using different methods, chosen to extend the boundaries of previous findings in a principled manner.
 The degree to which findings from a previous study replicated or not would not be used as a criterion for accepting the paper.
 However, replication studies would need to be well-done and must include a discussion of how the specific replication adds to the literature.
 Like all empirical papers, replication studies will be evaluated by reviewers and judged based on their relevance and importance for the field, and the quality of the methodology.
 Registering replication studies in advance (described below) is encouraged to ensure that these standards are met prior to the study being conducted.
 In most cases, the editorial team will attempt to solicit comments from the authors of the studies being replicated, to help ensure relevance and quality.

 Empirical Studies